NERSC/community-software/gpaw/install.md

 # GPAW install and test directions

-First you'll need to create a `siteconfig.py` file tailored for Perlmutter.
+Installing GPAW requires a `siteconfig.py` file tailored to Perlmutter.
+This file must be present in the same directory where `setup.py` is run.
+The directions below will use the `siteconfig.py` file stored in this repository.
+After downloading the file it you may customize it to your application.

-Then run the following commands:
+To install run the following commands:

 ```
 module load python cray-fftw